 - Sometimes a larger volume water flush may be prescribed and will be administered using feeding container and will flush the remainder of the formula through the tubing

-- Attach syringe and flush adaptor tubing and button with 5ml or prescribed water volume
+- Attach 60-mL ENFit/enteral syringe, with the plunger removed, and flush adaptor tubing and button with 5ml or prescribed water volume

 - After flushing, lower syringe below stomach level to facilitate burping